ietf-wg-cellar/matroska-specification/tagging.md

 Tag Name             | Type   | Description
 :--------------------|:-------|:-----------
 RECORDING_LOCATION   | UTF-8  | The location where the item was recorded.
 The countries corresponding to the string, same 2 octets as in [Internet domains](http://www.iana.org/cctld/cctld-whois.htm), or possibly [ISO-3166](http://www.iso.org/iso/country_codes).
 This code is followed by a comma, then more detailed information such as state/province, another comma, and then city.
 For example, "US, Texas, Austin".
 This will allow for easy sorting.
 It is okay to only store the country, or the country and the state/province.
 More detailed information can be added after the city through the use of additional commas.
 In cases where the province/state is unknown, but you want to store the city, simply leave a space between the two commas.
 For example, "US, , Austin".
-COMPOSITION_LOCATION | UTF-8  | Location that the item was originaly designed/written.
+COMPOSITION_LOCATION | UTF-8  | Location that the item was originally designed/written.
 The countries corresponding to the string, same 2 octets as in [Internet domains](http://www.iana.org/cctld/cctld-whois.htm), or possibly [ISO-3166](http://www.iso.org/iso/country_codes).
 This code is followed by a comma, then more detailed information such as state/province, another comma, and then city.
 For example, "US, Texas, Austin".
 This will allow for easy sorting.
 It is okay to only store the country, or the country and the state/province.
 More detailed information can be added after the city through the use of additional commas.
 In cases where the province/state is unknown, but you want to store the city, simply leave a space between the two commas.
 For example, "US, , Austin".
 COMPOSER_NATIONALITY | UTF-8  | Nationality of the main composer of the item, mostly for classical music.
 The countries corresponding to the string, same 2 octets as in [Internet domains](http://www.iana.org/cctld/cctld-whois.htm), or possibly [ISO-3166](http://www.iso.org/iso/country_codes).

 ## Personal